 Step 1: Check the wood burning sauna heater

 Inspect the heater and it’s structures carefully, and check for parts of the heaters that might need some TLC.
-Sometimes a heater that’s been in heavy use (or the wrong kind of use) needs to be replaced.
-Inspect the heater with a flashlight, remove the sauna stones, open the hatch of the heater, point your light to the fire chamber of the heater, and check for holes.
+Sometimes a heater that’s been in heavy use needs to be replaced.
+Inspect the heater with a torch, remove the sauna stones, open the hatch of the heater, point your light to the fire chamber of the heater, and check for holes.
 If the sauna doesn’t heat up properly, it often means that the heat is escaping from some part of the wood burning heater.
 This poses a safety risk, so we recommend replacing it with a new one.

 Step 2: Clean or replace the sauna stones